sencha/SenchaTestDemo/README.md

 ## Touch2App
 This is a single-application project using Sencha Touch 2.4.2.
-It needs a copy of Sencha Touch 2.4.2 extracted into its 'touch' directory.
+It needs a copy of Sencha Touch 2.4.2 extracted into its `"touch"` directory.

 After the framework is in place, you will need to run the following command before running tests:

     sencha app build -dev